nilportugues/albatross/README.md

 ## State of the Project

-I wrote this back in 2015 ago as an attempt to start a company doing this sort of thing for people & businesses, but not long after I had a working model, Twitter started acting more and more hostile to projects that would dare store "their" data, so I gave up on it.
+I wrote this back in 2015 as an attempt to start a company doing this sort of thing for people & businesses.
+However, not long after I had a working model, Twitter started acting more and more hostile to projects that would dare store "their" data, so I gave up on it.